copperspice/cs_libguarded/README.md

 ### Introduction

-The CsLibGuarded library is a standalone header-only library for multithreaded programming.
+The CsLibGuarded library is a standalone header only library for multithreaded programming.

 This library provides templated classes which prevent race conditions by controlling access to shared data.
 Existing multithreading primitives like mutexes and locks are only bound to the protected data by conventions.
 This makes it